LeBron James leads Lakers past Timberwolves

 Towns was averaging 21 points over his first three games back since returning from a 13-game absence due to a positive COVID-19 test.

-Dennis Schroder also delivered on the offensive end shooting 9-for-15 and finishing with 24 points.
-The Lakers made 11-of-26 three-point attempts (42.3 percent).
+Dennis Schroder also delivered on the offensive end, shooting 9-for-15 and finishing with 24 points.
+The Lakers made 11 of 26 attempts from 3-point range (42.3 percent).

-But Minnesota was sharp from long distance as well, connecting on 16-of-34 attempts (47.1 percent).
-Rookie Anthony Edwards led the Timberwolves with 28 points, seven rebounds and five assists.
+But Minnesota was sharp from long distance as well, connecting on 16-for-34 attempts (47.1 percent).
+Rookie Anthony Edwards led the Timberwolves with 28 points, seven rebounds and five assists -- sinking 5 of 10 from long range.

 Jordan McLaughlin and Ricky Rubio each finished with 13 points, and Naz Reid had 10 points.

-But Malik Beasley struggled from the field shooting 4-of-15 and finishing with only 11 points after averaging 24.6 points per game over his previous seven.
+But Malik Beasley struggled from the field shooting 4-for-15 and finishing with only 11 points after averaging 24.6 points per game over his previous seven.

 Things got worse on the injury front for the Timberwolves on Tuesday.